Applied Linguistics and TESOL MA

 Course overview

-An Applied Linguistics postgraduate degree will enhance your own classroom practice and career development by giving you the chance to explore the latest theories in topics such as second language acquisition and social discourse.
+An MA TESOL and applied linguistics will enhance your own classroom practice and career development by giving you the chance to explore the latest theories in topics such as second language acquisition and social discourse.
+You’ll improve your theoretical understanding of language learning, which will help you to develop your professional teaching skills.

-When you play an active role in our research seminars and conferences, like the Identities in Language conference, the British Association for Applied Linguistics conference or the SymPol conference on linguistic (Im)Politeness, you’ll have the chance to engage with other students and scholars of linguistics studies.
+When you play an active role in our research seminars and conferences, you’ll have the chance to engage with other students and scholars of linguistics studies.
+We’ll also help you make valuable contacts for your future through our links to language companies such as EF, Bell, and Studio, a group for heads of language schools.

 Core modules